Conditions Salivary stones

 How are salivary stones diagnosed?

 Doctors can also use very narrow medical instruments to look directly into the excretory ducts.
 This procedure is known as a salivary duct endoscopy (sialoendoscopy).
 The benefit of this type of examination is that treatment can be administered at the same time.
+For example, the stone can sometimes be broken up and removed during the salivary duct endoscopy or the salivary duct can be flushed or expanded.

 How are salivary stones treated?